bad2212/hangman/README.md

 For a seven letter word, a guesser should actually guess the letter **i** after a failed **e**, followed by an **a** and then an **o**.
 If all four of these fail, the only valid word will be _suburbs_.
 Other difficult words to find, if the letter **o** can be found but not **eia**, include _thought_, _unknown_, and _conduct_.

+Another complication worth considering is that guessing the most popular letter isn't always the way to go.
+Instead, guessing a letter than appears in about half of the words may be a better approach.
+For instance, if you know that 99% of possible words have the letter **e**, guessing the letter **e** might help you if the word you are looking for doesn't have it, but otherwise you aren't getting much new information.
+Instead, guessing a letter that appears in about 50% of possible words can help you more easily narrow down your options.

+Mathematically, we can assume that for any guessed letter _l_, it will appear in k% of the words.
+If we determine the average percent of the current words that must be considered after _l_ is guessed (assuming every word is equally likely), we will have an average of [(k^2 + (1-k)^2)/2]% of the words remaining.
+The minimum value of this function is 50%, when _l_ appears in exact

 # Potential Further Developments
 The above strategy for selecting a word is a sound one, and will surely annoy plenty of opponents.
 However, it might not be the best.
 For instance, the word _rugby_ would be likely be more difficult to guess than the word _lynch_, as there is more than one word that has a **u** but no other vowel.
 There are 27 of them, actually, including the words _bluff_, _chuck_, _drums_, and _sunny_.